cwrightlibrary/library-garden/README.md

-# library-garden
+# Garden App

-An interactive web app for the St. Andrews Garden
+An interactive web app for the St. Andrews Garden.